Bryan De La Cruz Player Props: Marlins vs. Giants

 Giants Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Giants pitching staff ranks eighth in the league.
+- The 9.4 strikeouts per nine innings compiled by the Giants pitching staff ranks eighth in the league.

-- The Giants have the 19th-ranked team ERA across all MLB pitching staffs (4.73).
+- The Giants have the 21st-ranked team ERA among all league pitching staffs (4.72).

-- Giants pitchers combine to give up 22 total home runs at a rate of 1.5 per game (to rank 20th in baseball).
+- The Giants rank 21st in baseball in home runs allowed (23 total, 1.4 per game).

-- Wood (0-0) gets the start for the Giants, his third of the season.
+- Cobb (0-1 with a 3.14 ERA and 14 strikeouts in 14 1/3 innings pitched) gets the start for the Giants, his fourth of the season.

-- In his most recent time out -- out of the bullpen on Monday -- the left-hander tossed 2/3 innings against the Miami Marlins while surrendering hits.
+- In his most recent time out -- in relief on Tuesday -- the right-hander threw 2/3 innings against the Miami Marlins while surrendering hits.

+- In three games this season, the 35-year-old has an ERA of 3.14, with 8.8 strikeouts per nine innings.
+Opponents are hitting .311 against him.

 © 2023 Data Skrive.
 All rights reserved.